 It's also important to play games just to build connection with her, during your special time.
 There are more examples of such games on the Aha!
 Parenting website: http://www.ahaparenting.com/parenting-tools/connection/play-child-emotional-intelligence

 These games and the daily special time will change your relationship.
 I know you already have a good relationship.
 But if your daughter felt it was safe to show you her big feelings, I don't think she would be hitting you.
 Kids hit because of inner turmoil.
 Spending this special time with her will build trust between you so that she can let those feelings out and is no longer driven by them.

 Like most four year olds, she is experimenting with power, and learning what works to get what she wants in the world.
 She has been allowed to hurt you, so she continues.

-That doesn't make them bad people, just four.
-It is our job to help them learn more satisfying ways of interacting.
+That doesn't make her a bad person, just a four year old.
+It is our job to help children learn more satisfying ways of interacting.
 You've done a great job of helping your daughter not to hit her peers.
 Now you need to see it as just as unthinkable that she would hurt you.
 If you are clear that no person, even your daughter, has the right to hit you, then you will not allow yourself to be hit.